 BHC worked alongside other Cooperative Extension partners in the support of School Health Advisory Councils (SHACs).
 Support includes a toolkit as well as financial support from the broader school health team.
 Beginning in the 2019-20 school year, stipends were given to SHACs as an entity rather than just a single individual Wellness Coordinator, to be used as funding support for their action plan goals.
 SHACs used these funds to purchase materials that supported their work, such as: bags for food pantry distribution, food from the POWWOW distribution to send home with students, gardening timers and supplies, health curriculum, and other small project needs.
 Prior to the pandemic, SHACs were active in most areas of the County (see map below).
 Some schools participate in a multi-school, district-wide SHAC while other schools run their own individual SHACs.
 A small number reportedly do both.
 At least 4 of these SHACs continued their work virtually during the pandemic (Palominas, Ash Creek, Huachuca City, and Sierra Vista).
-BHC staff noted that while SHACs put their previous SHAC work on hold during the pandemic, working on issues such as COVID mitigation and food delivery.
+BHC staff noted that while SHACs put their previous SHAC work on hold during the pandemic, members continued working around the emergent health issues arising as a result of the COVID-19 pandemic, working on issues such as COVID mitigation and food delivery.